 Which family of stations?

-There are three current families of Davis stations:
+There are two current families of Davis stations:

 - Vantage Pro 2;